elisascanu/elisascanu.github.io/index.md

 ## Teaching

 As a Lecturer:
 1. A.Y.
-2020/21 - 2022/23 - 2023/24: Lecturer for "Basics of Mathematics", Bachelor's programme in Biological Sciences, Università degli Studi della Tuscia, Italy.
+2020/21 - 2022/23 - 2023/24: Lecturer for "Basics of Mathematics", Bachelor's programme in Biological Sciences, [Università degli Studi della Tuscia](https://www.unitus.it/), Italy.
 2. A.Y.
-2020/21: Lecturer for "Mathematics", Bachelor's programme in Political Sciences and International Relationships, Università degli Studi della tuscia & Italyan Air Force, Italy.
+2020/21: Lecturer for "Mathematics", Bachelor's programme in Political Sciences and International Relationships, Università degli Studi della Tuscia & Italian Air Force, Italy.
 3. A.Y.
-2021/22 - 2022/23 - 2023/24 - 2024/25: Lecturer for "Introduction to Mathematics I", Bachelor's programme in Business and Management, ESCP Business School, London.
+2021/22 - 2022/23 - 2023/24 - 2024/25: Lecturer for "Introduction to Mathematics I", Bachelor's programme in Business and Management, [ESCP Business School](https://www.escp.eu/), London.
 4. A.Y.
 2023/24 - 2024/25: Lecturer for "Statistics I", Bachelor's programme in Business and Management, ESCP Business School, London.

 As a Graduate Teaching Assistant:
-1. "Sequences and Series", "Calculus I", "Applied Differential Equations", "Mathematical Biology", Bachelor's programme in Mathematics, King's College London, London.
+1. "Sequences and Series", "Calculus I", "Applied Differential Equations", "Mathematical Biology", Bachelor's programme in Mathematics, [King's College London](https://www.kcl.ac.uk/), London.
 2. "Number Sets and Functions", "Calculus II", "Programming in C++", "Programming in Python", Bachelor's programme in Mathematics, Queen Mary University of London, London.

 ## Other